Biogas Production Equipment

 As an alternative to conventional fuels, biogas is produced from the processing of biomass resources as an industrial feedstock.
 Biogas is a renewable and local energy source that contributes to sustainable heat and power production.
 Besides making use of agricultural wastes such as crop and forest residues and animal manure, biogas production converts organic wastes from industrial and municipal waste to energy.
 This is usually achieved by implementing the anaerobic digestion process in biogas plants.

-Which biogas equipment do you need?
+Which biogas technology do you need?

 Exergy pressurized superheated steam dryer